On January 17, the world lost a monumental figure in the world of Kathak dance.

 In order to ensure our studio's safety, we have added a state-of-the-art air purifying system to our HVAC.
 The iWave C Air Ionization System reduces the flow of particles in the air, helping to stop the spread of certain viruses and bacteria.
 Read more about it here.

 KDT's teaching staff will thoroughly sanitize doorknobs and any other frequently touched surfaces before and after each class.
 There will also be a bottle of hand sanitizer in the studio that we will require everyone to use before and after each class.

-Hybrid Learning Policy: All classes this session (apart from those taught by Rita Mustaphi, which will remain virtual) will follow a hybrid learning model, meaning that students will have the option of learning in person or on Zoom.
+Hybrid Learning Policy: All classes this session will follow a hybrid learning model, meaning that students will have the option of learning in person or on Zoom.
 Each student's preferred learning model must be shared upon registration, with the knowledge that changing CDC guidelines or a rise in cases could move all classes to Zoom at any time.
 We have upgraded our studio technology to include a television equipped with an HDMI plug-in that will broadcast Zoom learners into the classroom, visible and audible to all in-person participants.

 We will work with every presenter to follow individual venues' policies regarding mask-wearing and social distancing.
 However, we will insist that all audience members at our performances and outreach programs keep their distance from those outside of their group and wear a mask at all times within the venue.

 Again, we will work to follow each venue's specific vaccination policy, but we will require all audience members at our performances and outreach programs to either show proof of prior vaccination (with the last dose having been administered at least two weeks beforehand) or proof of a negative COVID-19 test at least 48 hours before attending.

 If you would like to sign up to be vaccinated against COVID-19, please do so here.

 If you would like to schedule a COVID-19 test, please do so here.